sebastiangreger/kirby3-commentions/README.md

 While it may be advisable to use the `commentionsFeedback()` and `commentionsForm()` helpers, as their markup changes based on the plugin settings (and possibly in future versions, if new features are added), you may want to have more control over presenting your list of comments and webmentions.

-The page method `$page->commentions()` on a page object returns an array with the raw and complete comments data for that page.
+The page method `$page->commentions()` on a page object returns an array with all approved comments for that page.
 This is the preferred API if you want to control how your comments and webmentions are displayed (the `commentionsList('raw')` from Commentions 0.x is deprecated and no longer recommended).
 Use that array to build your presentation logic to taste.
+To include unapproved comments in that array, use `$page->commentions('all')` (handle with care!).

 _NB.
-The array returned by this page method also includes comments pending approval, as indicated by the `approved` field.
-It also may contain e-mail addresses etc., so make sure to carefully limit what data is being displayed publicly._
+The raw data array returned by this page method may contain e-mail addresses etc., so make sure to carefully limit what data is being displayed publicly._

 ### Step 2: Adding CSS styles